 (xi) loans and advances to the employees of the Market committee; and

 (xi-a) financial assistance to charitable institutions approved by the Board or recognized educational institutions, subject to a maximum of two per cent of total receipt (excluding money raised under clause (v) of Section 17 and grants made by Government) in the previous financial year;]

-(xii) such other expenses as may be prescribed: [Provided that the annual expenditure in respect of matters specified in clause (ii) shall not exceed ten per cent of the total annual receipts of the Committee, excluding loans raised by it and advances or grants made to it except with the prior approval of the [Board) [Provided further that all moneys realized as additional market fee under the Uttar Pradesh Krishi Utpadan Mandi (Amendment) Ordinance, 1983 (U.P.
-Ordinance No.40 of 1983), shall be utilized in the 19 Market Area only for the purposes specified in clause (ix)
+(xii) such other expenses as may be prescribed: [Provided that the annual expenditure in respect of matters specified in clause (ii) shall not exceed ten per cent of the total annual receipts of the Committee, excluding loans raised by it and advances or grants made to it except with the prior approval of the [Board) [Provided further that all moneys realised as additional market fee under the Uttar Pradesh Krishi Utpadan Mandi (Amendment) Ordinance, 1983 (U.P.
+Ordinance No. 40 of 1983), shall be utilised in the 19 Market Area only for the purposes specified in clause (ix)

-(6) Every Committee shall pay to the Board every month all moneys realized as development cess which shall be credited to the Central Mandi Fund established under Section26-PPP] 32.
-Section 26-PP and 26PPP of U. P. Krishi Utpadan Mandi Adhiniyam,1964 provides the utilization and control of the funds and said Section reads as follows:-
+(6) Every Committee shall pay to the Board every month all moneys realised as development cess which shall be credited to the Central Mandi Fund established under Section 26-PPP] 32.
+Section 26-PP and 26PPP of U. P. Krishi Utpadan Mandi Adhiniyam,1964 provides the utilisation and control of the funds and said Section reads as follows:-

 “26-PP. Uttar Pradesh State Marketing Development Fund.-(1) There shall be established for the Board, a Fund, to be called the “Uttar Pradesh State Marketing Development Fund” to which the following amounts shall be credited, namely: